-Now in its 28th year, this non-competitive bike ride leads 2,000 cyclists in a cross-state tour of the Rocky Mountains that highlights Colorado’s rugged scenery.
+Now in its 30th year, this non-competitive bike ride leads 2,000 cyclists in a cross-state tour of the Rocky Mountains that highlights Colorado’s rugged scenery.
 While terms like “tour” and “non-competitive” may confer an aspect of leisure upon the event, this ride is anything but easy.
 The route changes each year, but it always includes several rigorous climbs over steep mountain passes, and riders can expect to pedal anywhere from 40 to 100 miles a day.
-2013's 513-mile route passed through Telluride, Cortez, Durango, Pagosa Springs, Alamosa, Salida, Cañon City and Colorado Springs.

 In one of Colorado’s biggest road rides, 5,000 cyclists annually traverse 120 miles and three mountain passes for a total elevation gain of 10,000 feet.
 On the first day of this two-day event, about half the riders depart from Evergreen, ascend Juniper, Loveland and Vail passes, and finally unclip their pedals in Avon.
 The next day, the other half makes the same trip in reverse.
 About 1,000 iron-muscled warriors earn their Icy Hot by riding both days, in a feat known as the Double Triple Bypass.

-Designed by a decidedly dark-minded team of British Special Forces, Tough Mudder events span the country (ours is in Snowmass this year) bringing hard-core obstacle courses to athletes willing to test the limits of their stamina, strength and sanity.
+Designed by a decidedly dark-minded team of British Special Forces, Tough Mudder events span the country bringing hard-core obstacle courses to athletes willing to test the limits of their stamina, strength and sanity.
 Participants risk hypothermia, burns and electric shock in challenges with names like the Fire Walker, in which athletes run through a corridor of four-foot-high flames, and the Electric Eel, wherein contestants belly-crawl along sheets of ice while live wires dangle mere centimeters from their heads.
 Copper Mountain’s Warrior Dash (Aug.
-16, 2014) lays out similarly hectic travails.
+15, 2015) lays out similarly hectic travails.

 Billed as the most demanding bike race held on American soil, the seven-day journey challenges the world’s top riders on a treacherous course through the Rocky Mountains.
 With 1 million roadside spectators and TV coverage in more than 160 countries, the tour is one of the largest cycling events in U.S. history.
-Pick a spot to watch along this year's route: Aspen, Crested Butte, Gunnison, Monarch, Colorado Springs, Woodland Park, Breckenridge, Vail and a final city to be determined.
+Pick a spot to watch along this year's route: Steamboat Springs, Arapahoe Basin, Copper Mountain, Aspen, Breckenridge, Golden, Denver and a final city to be determined.